anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Honesty is the best policy.
+Quote: Those who are free of resentful thoughts surely find peace.

-By: Benjamin Franklin
+By: The Buddha